GFW-knocker/gfw_resist_http_proxy/README.md

 - upload "nginx proxy-pass" help + Django backend to be used with pyprox

 # IP Log Analyzer:
-- just run the script to analyze all ip log files and summary them into a tiny excel sheet
+- just run the script to analyze all ip log files in IP_Log folder and summary them into a tiny excel sheet
 - it list all unique IPs connecting to your server , counting num request to xray/nginx , first seen time , last seen time , percent of malicious probe
 - output IP list sorted by percent of malicious probe , which we assume that they are GFW prober
 - if some of us publish prober list and aggregate data with each others , we can identify prober IPs with 100% confidence
-- so we able to block these IP in firewall (sudo ufw deny from <IP> to any)
+- so we able to block these IP in firewall (sudo ufw deny from $IP to any)
 - obtain ip info from https://www.showmyip.com/ip-whois-lookup/
 ![Alt text](/instruction/ip_analyze.png?raw=true "ip_analyze")